 The rail bridge will be designed with a structural depth to support the loads of the freight and passenger trains that will pass through the station.
 Acceptable and preferred clear heights are per architectural recommendation.
 It is assumed that:

-- The underpass will be just below the railroad ballast - The tunnel wall and roof will be monolithic
+The tunnel wall and roof will be monolithic ٠

 Clear height (ft)

 Minimum 10 (1)

 Acceptable 12

 Preferred 14

 3.4.2 Bridge